ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       not recognised correctly, try to restart the phone, because sometimes the ARCore Preview 2 stops in the backround.
       - If you experience flickering corners add "QualitySettings.antiAliasing = 2;" to a Start function of your coice.
       This could look like this:  void Start () { QualitySettings.antiAliasing = 2;}
-      - To get better performance click on the "DefaultSessionConfig" and remove the checkmark from "Enable Plane Finding"
+      - To get better performance click on the "DefaultSessionConfig" and remove the checkmark from "Enable Plane Finding" and "Enable
+      Light Estimation"
       - To dissable the live camera feed in the backround set "Backround Material" under "AR Core Backround Renderer" to  None
+      - In build setting set Texture Compression to "ETC2 (GLES 3.0)